 -

-Turn on the Sauté function and choose the Normal setting.
+Turn on the Sauté function and choose the Normal or Low setting (not More or High).
 When display reads “Hot” add the butter.

 -